Codemon72/Spickzettel/_Design.md

 **Tipp**: if it doesn't work, never be afraid to change it up a bit.
 E.g. in the dev tools color picker or just with opacity.

 - color picker:
+  - for just one color: google 'color picker'
   - https://color.adobe.com/create/color-wheel
   - https://mycolor.space/